 Some cruise lines also offer other complimentary casual table-service restaurants outside of the main dining rooms and the buffet.
 Princess offers Alfredo’s, a casual venue offering hand-tossed pizza and other Italian specialties.

 Another complimentary food option is counter-service dining.
 Carnival ships have Guy’s Burger Joint, a celebrity chef-inspired hamburger restaurant where you can get a burger and fries to enjoy by the pool.

-What if you’re looking for a bite and it’s after traditional dining hours?
-The midnight buffets are a relic of the past on most cruise lines.
+But what if you’re looking for a bite and it’s after traditional dining hours?
+Midnight buffets are a relic of the past on most cruise lines.
 However, some cruise lines do still offer an eatery that stays open past midnight.

 Most ships have at least one other option for after-hours food: room service.

-Traditional set dining vs. flexible dining
+4. There’s usually traditional set dining and flexible dining

 You’ll have dinner at the same time each night, with the same group of people and the same waitstaff.

-Even if you choose traditional dining, breakfast and lunch will be open seating.
+However, even if you choose traditional dining, breakfast and lunch will be open seating.

 Tip: if you’re seated with people that you can’t imagine dining with for the entirety of your cruise, speak to the maître d’ in private.
-It’s not a guarantee, but he may be able to change your table or dining time.
+It’s not a guarantee, but they may be able to change your table or dining time.

 On some ships, you can be seated faster if you request to share a table with others who are waiting.

-Many lines allow you to make main dining room reservations if you selected the flexible dining option.
+Many lines also allow you to make main dining room reservations even if you selected the flexible dining option.
 This can save you from a long wait if you want to eat at a peak time.

 Most cruise lines now have specialty restaurants that come with an added charge.
 Cuisine options are usually made with higher-cost ingredients, and the menu offerings may be more inventive.

 Remy features multi-course tasting menus including items like langoustine Royale and smoked bison.
 They also offer brunch, a dessert flight, or small plates with wine pairings for a smaller price tag.

 If you choose to eat at a specialty restaurant for dinner, it’s a good idea to make reservations as soon as possible, as the most popular slots can fill up quickly.